cal-poly-dxhub/generic-chatbot-framework/README.md

                     - timestamp
     ```

-- **embeddingsModels**: A list of embeddings models used for generating document embeddings.
+- **embeddingModel**: Configuration for the embeddings model used for generating document embeddings.

     ```yaml
-    embeddingsModels:
-        - provider: bedrock
+    embeddingModel:
-          modelId: <The ID of the embeddings model.>
+        modelId: <The ID of the Bedrock embeddings model>
-          modelRefKey: <A reference key for the embeddings model.>
+        modelRefKey: <A reference key for the embeddings model>
-          dimensions: <The dimensionality of the embeddings produced by the model.>
+        dimensions: <The dimensionality of the embeddings produced by the model>
     ```

-    If multiple embedding models are configured, the first model in the list will be chosen by default unless modelRefKey is specified.

 - **corpusConfig (optional)**: Configuration for the document corpus and ingestion settings.
 The solution uses Amazon Bedrock Knowledge Base with S3 Vectors.

-    > **Important**: To use Amazon Bedrock Knowledge Base, you must configure S3 Vectors as your vector store in the `vectorStoreConfig` section.

     ```yaml
     corpusConfig:
-      corpusType: knowledgebase
       corpusProperties:
         chunkingConfiguration:
           chunkingStrategy: <'FIXED_SIZE' | 'SEMANTIC', default is 'FIXED_SIZE'>